-Plastic Molded Concepts Chooses Bole for First New Machine
+Plastic Molded Concepts Chooses BOLE for First New Injection Molding Machine

 When Larry K. Floyd started Plastic Molded Concepts Inc. (PMC Plastics) 45 years ago, he decided to implement a different business model that would set the company apart from other custom molders.
 “While others were going after high-volume parts and entered a race to the bottom on profits, I decided to specialize in running engineering resins with applications in lower volume parts and be a company that solves customers’ problems by knowing how to run these materials properly,” said Floyd, President and CEO of the Eagle, WI-based company.